Nail Encyclopedia and Nail Tutor

 Nail Products

-- DISEASES & NAILS -
+- NAIL DISEASES -

 Some diseases are very frequently accompagnied with nail problems.
-Examples of these high frequency diseases are: psoriatic arthritis, rheumatioi arthritis, psoriasis, and diabetes.
+Examples of these high frequency nail disease problems are: psoriatic arthritis, rheumatioi arthritis, psoriasis, and diabetes.
 In general nail disorders are frequently observed in: cardiovascular and circulatory problems (the heart), gastrointestinal diseases (the liver + kidney), endocrine disorders and viral or bacterial diseases.
 One should also be aware that nail problems can manifest as a result of the use of alcohol- and drugs.

 - NAIL DISORDERS IN DISEASES -